[Intro by Arvind Kumar]

 Interview Experience

-To prepare, I worked closely with Arvind from AdmitStreet, conducting a detailed mock interview.
+To prepare, I worked closely with Arvind (admitStreet), conducting a detailed mock interview.
 Arvind’s targeted questions and actionable feedback helped me refine my responses and deliver a confident, structured narrative.
 This preparation ensured I presented my story effectively and aligned with Rotman’s values.

 Results and Final Decision